wdi-sg/gitbook-2018/04-server/01npm.md

 Node will install many large files to the `node_modules` folder.
 We don't want nor need to push these to our GitHub repo!
 Whoever takes our project can run `yarn install` after cloning our repo and run with it.
 So what can we do?

 We can make use of a hidden file called .gitignore - inside which we specify what files and folders we would like Git to not track and hence, not push to GitHub.

+Here is a [link](https://github.com/wdi-sg/wdi-better-underdog/blob/master/.gitignore) to our official class `.gitignore` file.
+Just copy it and put it in each of your repos with a node_modules file.

 #### 2 ways to do gitignore